Visit The Brunel Institute

 PLANNING YOUR VISIT

-As a result of Covid-19, at present the BI is only open to readers or researchers on Thursdays and Fridays only by appointment.
+The Brunel Institute is open Tuesday to Friday by appointment for readers or researchers between 10.30am and 4.30pm.
 Please book in with us at least two weeks in advance, please fill in this form to get in touch about visiting.
 Access to the Brunel Institute is free of charge.

 To view the collection (excluding Archive in Five or Conservation in Action) or to use the library you will need to bring a form of identification which is less than three months old and shows your current address.
 This could be a driving licence or utility bill (but not a mobile phone bill).